These Sourdough Discard Blueberry Scones are light and flaky with crispy crumbly edges, juicy blueberries, and fresh thyme.

 - Pat into a disc approximately 1 inch thick and cut into circles using a 2.5″ cutter.
 You can reshape the scraps and cut out additional scones but they won't be as flaky.

-- To prevent the scones from spreading chill in the freezer for 30 minutes.
+- Transfer the scones to a parchment paper-lined baking sheet.
+To prevent the scones from spreading chill in the refrigerator for 30 minutes.

 Notes